AmyKeedwell/Milestone-Project-Resume/README.md

 A website created a single scrolling page site with four sections for the purpose of exhibiting my capability and skill in HTML and CSS.

 The website is aimed at future employers or colaborators to find out more about me on my journey to become a web developer.
 This is intended to be added to as I progress through the course, I will replace the example portfolio items with my work once I start to build up my own portfolio to showcase my skills.
+I decided to create this for my first project as I will eventually need an online resume once I am ready to begin looking for a job as a web developer, this enables me to have a starting point which I can continuely update and improve and utitlise in the future.

 You can find out anything you need to know about me in my quest into the world of Web Development.
 I have shared some brief information about my employment history and my next adventure into a new career.